hrc-pme/lerobot-koch-actpp/README.md

    ```

 >[!TIP]
-We recommend setup your huggingface token to visualize training dataset.
+We recommend setup your huggingface token to visualize data analysis.
 However, you can skip this by removing `/docker/gpu/token.sh` of `entrypoint` block in `docker/gpu/compose.yml` .

-1. Start the container.
+5. Start the container.

    ```bash
    ./gpu_run.sh void